The Beatles' rooftop concert: Legacy

 The Beatles' rooftop concert marked the end of an era for the group.
 The group recorded one more album, Abbey Road, for which work started the following month, but in September 1969 Lennon left the band.
 At the time, many observers believed that the concert was a trial run for a return to live performances and touring, with the band re-engaging with their rock 'n' roll roots.
 The concert footage provided the climax of Lindsay-Hogg's documentary, originally planned as a TV special but released as the Let It Be film in May 1970, a month after the Beatles' break-up.

 Author James Perone wrote in 2005 that the concert had achieved "iconic status" among fans as the Beatles' final live appearance; and in the history of rock music on the level of the Monterey Pop, Woodstock, and Altamont festivals.
 He argued that the show was not technically a concert because of the secrecy surrounding its presentation, so the band's last concert occurred on 29 August 1966 in San Francisco—but it captured an unpredictability typical of live rock performances in 1969.

+Homages

 The Rutles' "Get Up and Go" sequence in the 1978 film All You Need Is Cash mimics the footage of the rooftop concert, and uses similar camera angles.
 In January 2009, tribute band the Bootleg Beatles attempted to stage a 40th-anniversary concert in the same location, but were refused permission by Westminster City Council because of licensing problems.